-It’s 2017 and we’re more ready than ever to set intentional goals and launch ourselves into the new year… and we know you are too!
+It’s a new year and we’re more ready than ever to set intentional goals and launch ourselves into the new year… and we know you are too!
 The entire Launch Youniversity team is here today to talk about their personal experiences in goal-setting and what they’ve learned along the way.

 We know that with focused preparation, intentional goal-setting and an actionable plan, this will be your best year yet.
 Tell us about your goals for this year, we would love to cheer for you along the way.
 If you want advice and encouragement on leadership and launching delivered to your inbox, sign up for The Launch Youniversity newsletter.